ShujiaHuang/geneview/README.md

 geneview: A python package for genomics data visualization
 ==========================================================

-**geneview** is a Python visualization library base on matplotlib.
-It provides a high-level interface for drawing attractive genomics graphics.
+**geneview** is a library for making attractive and informative genomics graphics in Python.
+It is built on top of matplotlib and tightly integrated with the PyData stack, including support for numpy and pandas data structures.
 And now it is actively developed.

+Some of the features that geneview offers are:

+- Functions for visualizing gerneral genomics plots.
+- High-level abstractions for structuring grids of plots that let you easily build complex visualizations.

 Installation
 ------------